 It follows the lives of the two Williams sisters as they grow-up with a dream of winning trophies and rising to the top of their game.

-Brought up in a tough part of California, the girls trained hard and overcame the challenges they faced within the community.
+Brought up in a tough part of Los Angeles, California, the girls trained hard and overcame the challenges they faced within the community.
 Teaching fourth graders that despite everything dreams can be reached.

 The book also discusses the problems the sisters had with injuries during their career.
 A lesson to 4th graders on how to look after their bodies.

 This biography is a brilliant choice for budding athletes, sports fans and particularly teaches girls that they can succeed in sport too.